dockur/windows-arm/readme.md

   ```

 > [!TIP]
-> This can also be used to resize the existing disk to a larger capacity without any data loss.
-However you will need to [manually extend the disk partition](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/extend-a-basic-volume?tabs=disk-management) afterwards, since the added disk space will appear as unallocated.
+> This can also be used to resize an existing disk to a larger capacity without any data loss.
+However, you will need to [manually extend the disk partition](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/extend-a-basic-volume?tabs=disk-management) afterwards, since the added disk space will appear as unallocated.

 ### How do I increase the display resolution?

   The display output is a simple framebuffer, just so that the screen can be visible during installation as it doesn't require any drivers.

-  To add a virtual graphics cards to your machine that allows for higher resolutions, you can add the following to your compose file after Windows is fully installed:
+  To add a virtual graphics card to your machine that allows for higher resolutions, you can add the following to your compose file after Windows is fully installed:

   ```yaml
   environment: